SZXC-WG/LocalGen-new/src/bots/README.md

 4. The source file includes the header `src/GameEngine/bot.h`.
 5. Your bot class:

+   - Has a unique name (from existing bots).
    - Inherits from `BasicBot`.
    - Overrides the `compute` method.